-A child in a child restraint in the center front seat can be badly injured or killed by the right front passenger's airbag if it inflates.
+A child in a child restraint in the center front seat can be badly injured or killed by the frontal airbags if they inflate.
 Never secure a child restraint in the center front seat.
-It is always better to secure a child restraint in the rear seat.
-Wherever you install a child restraint, be sure to secure the child restraint properly.
+It is always better to secure a child restraint in a rear seat.